PQ-GCN: Enhancing Text Graph Question Classification with Phrase Features: Why Use Phrase Features?

 \section{Why Use Phrase Features?}

-As with all text classification tasks, feature extraction from questions poses a particular challenge, as the features need to be representative of the questions and yet be domain-agnostic to be generalizable across different classification frameworks.
-We identify a research gap in adapting GCNs for question classification in the lack of question classification-specific feature extraction and graph construction methods.
+As with all text classification tasks, feature extraction from questions poses a particular challenge, as the features need to be representative of the questions' characteristics and yet be domain-agnostic to be generalizable across different classification frameworks.

+There is growing agreement in literature that our mental lexicon contains formulaic language, including idioms, phrases, and multi-word expressions~\cite{Conklin_Schmitt_2012}, and there are positive benefits from understanding text through parsing by larger, more meaningful chunks rather than individual words~\cite{Abney1992}.
+There is sufficient linguistic basis to explore beyond word-level representations in improving natural language understanding capabilities of automatic systems.
 While works discussed in the previous section discuss word and document relationships, phrase relationships have not been explored in the context of text classification with graph representations.
-The effectiveness of phrases have been discussed in topic modeling for questions~\cite{supraja-etal-2021-regularized,supraja-khong-2024}, and this section outlines the rationale to explore phrase relationships as a crucial feature for question classification.

-\paragraph{Capturing Meaningful Chunks of Information} Unlike individual words, phrases (e.g., noun phrases and verb phrases) often encapsulate more specific and contextually relevant information.
-Consider the question "How do enzymes function in the human body?"
-Here, the phrase "enzymes function" (verb phrase) and "human body" (noun phrase) are pivotal in identifying this as a biological process question, likely classified under "Biology" or "Physiology."
-The verb phrase indicates the action or process in question, while the noun phrase specifies the domain of interest.
-In the question "Describe the steps to solve a quadratic equation," the phrases "steps to solve" (verb phrase) and "quadratic equation" (noun phrase) are linked by their relevance to problem-solving in mathematics.

-This also applies to question analysis with part-of-speech (POS) tags.
-POS tags help in identifying the grammatical structure, but they do not capture the full semantic context.
-For example, knowing that "role" is a noun does not reveal its specific relevance in a question about "electric circuits."

-\paragraph{Intra-Question Relationships} By extracting phrases and analyzing their semantic embeddings, we can understand the relationship between different components of the question.
-For instance, in "What are the causes of the French Revolution?", the proximity and relationship between "causes" and "French Revolution" (via PPMI or other metrics) are key to categorizing this question under "History" or "Political Science."

-\paragraph{Disambiguation and Contextualization} Phrases provide additional context that can help disambiguate words that might have multiple meanings.
-For instance, in "What is the role of the cell in an electric circuit?", the noun phrase "role of the cell" and its proximity to "electric circuit" helps to clarify that "cell" refers to a component of an electric circuit rather than a biological cell.
+Li and Roth~\cite{li-roth-2002-learning} discuss the use of \textit{non-overlapping chunks}, extracted via a trained classifier, but not explicitly defined phrases.

+Parsing by phrases and extracting phrase features have already been proven effective in some areas of computational linguistics, specifically statistical machine translation~\cite{koehn-etal-2003-statistical}, neural machine translation~\cite{wang-etal-2017-translating}, and topic modeling for questions~\cite{supraja-etal-2021-regularized,supraja-khong-2024}.